wprig/wprig/readme.txt

 === How to install WP Rig: ===
 1. Clone or download this repository to the themes folder of a WordPress site on your development environment.
-2. Configure theme settings including the theme slug and name in `./dev/config/themeConfig.js`.
+2. Configure theme settings, including the theme slug and name.
+  * View `./config/config.default.json` for the default settings.
+  * Place custom theme settings in `./config/config.json` to override default settings.
 3. In command line, run `npm install` to install necessary node and Composer dependencies.
 4. In command line, run `npm run build` to generate the theme.
 5. In WordPress admin, activate the theme.